 The Forest of Avon Trust has been active since 2009 and this model honed over 10 years of independently securing funding, remains rooted in working flexibly with diverse partners, but is also successful in drawing down resources, with an attractive, community focused ethos and strong local charity brand.

-For information on creating the Forest of Avon and how it can be model for sustainable development in West of England, please contact Jon Clark (CMLI MRTPI) here.
+For more information on the Forest of Avon and how it can be model for sustainable development in West of England, please contact Jon Clark (CMLI MRTPI) here.

 The Forest Plan can be accessed in the document viewer below: